AleksandarBayrev/general-linux-fixes/README.md

 ## How do I change the default file manager back to Nautilus
 * Describes how to set the default file manager to Nautilus.

+## Installing Microsoft Windows 98 in DOSBox-X.pdf
+* Describes how to install Windows 98 in DOSBox-X.